GuilhermeGNO/Projetos-Data-Science/Projeto ROSSMANN Store Sales/README.md

 Rossmann is a pharmacy chain that operates over 3,000 stores in 7 European countries.
 The stores are going to be renovated and the CFO needs to know how much can be invested in each one of them. <br>
 The Data Scientist was requested to develop a sales prediction model that  forecast the sales for the next 6 weeks for each store.
 Therefore, the telegram bot must return this sales prediction for the given store.

-## 2. Resultado da analise para o Negócio
+## 2. Resultado da análise para o Negócio
 The model developed predicts a gross income of $286.69 MM in the next 6 weeks for the stores available, where the best and worst case scenarios results on $313.65 MM and $259.73 MM, respectively.
 These scenarios were calculated based on mean absolute percentage error for each store.
 <br>